grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 In this example, I tried to show you how a style can evolve from the principles you value when doing TDD.
 I did so for two reasons:

 1. To introduce to you a set of techniques I personally use and recommend and to do it in a fluent and logical way.
 2. To help you better communicate with people that are using different styles.
-Instead of just throwing “you are doing it wrong" at them, try to understand their principles and how their techniques of choice support those principles.
+Instead of just throwing "you are doing it wrong" at them, try to understand their principles and how their techniques of choice support those principles.

 Now, let's take a quick summary of all the techniques introduced in example: